earthly/website/blog/_posts/2023-03-20-playwright-python-api-testing.md

 - A Linux-based machine (preferably an [Ubuntu machine version 20.04](https://releases.ubuntu.com/focal/); this article uses Ubuntu 20.04)
 - A ready-to-use [Python environment version 3.7 or later](https://www.python.org/downloads/)
-- A ready-to-use virtual environment.
+- A Python virtual environment.
 You can use [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html#via-pip) or the [built-in venv](https://docs.python.org/3/library/venv.html).
 - A GitHub account to interact with the GitHub APIs
 - Java version 11 for using the `allure` command line
 - [Allure CLI tool](https://www.npmjs.com/package/allure-commandline) to generate allure test report